 Making the decision about whether to have chemotherapy is not always easy.
 It can be especially difficult for those women who have negative lymph nodes.
 We know that between 30 and 40% of women with negative lymph nodes will still get metastatic breast cancer—but we currently don't have a way to identify who these women are.
 If you are hormone-positive and have negative nodes, you may want to consider the Oncotype DX test.
 It is a genetic test performed on a piece of breast tissue that can assess whether a woman is at low, medium, or high risk for recurrence.
 You may also want to look at the National Comprehensive Cancer Network's breast cancer treatment guidelines.

 Chemotherapy reduces the risk of recurrence by about a third.
 This means that the higher the chance of recurrence, the more beneficial the chemotherapy is likely to be for you.
 This is an important concept to understand when trying to weigh risks and benefits.
 Lifemath can help you and your physician calculate the benefit you will receive from chemotherapy.
-Cancer Profiler is another online tool you can use to understand your treatment options.

 I was told I have lymphovascular invasion.
 Does this mean I need chemotherapy?